 The professional quality of the teaching is of such a high standard that many of our students continue their studies in audio engineering, music, singing, dance, and theatre at institutions of higher education.
 Personal development, creativity, social skills and communication are focal points.

 Being a Danish højskole/folk high school, our main language is Danish.
-We do have international students and teachers, and so audio engineering, contemporary dance, contemporary circus, electronic music and music lines are flexible and conducted in combinations of both English and Danish.
-The theatre and vocal lines are in Danish.
+We do have international students and teachers, and so audio engineering, contemporary dance, contemporary circus, electronic music, vocal, theatre and music lines are flexible and conducted in combinations of both English and Danish.

-The daily messages (which normally last for about 10-15 minutes) are also in Danish, but like the assemblies, are translated into English.
-We do expect you to listen to the Danish language and make an effort to follow along.
+The daily messages (which normally last for about 10-15 minutes) are also in Danish.
+Like the assemblies, the daily messages are translated into English.
+We hope you will listen to the Danish language and make an effort to follow along.
 Friday lectures and workshops are also conducted in Danish.
 We do our best to translate as much as possible during your stay, though some lectures are simply too complicated to be translated.

 We offer our foreign students Danish language classes during the semester.
 It is important that you also make an effort to learn and understand the Danish language and culture during your stay.